The purpose and planning, the process and pages – all created through and for, praising His presence.

 - I submitted art projects in Christian Art Shows.

 Sign For Jesus – This was an interactive art piece.
-Over a period of 1 year I visited 17 churches.
-Members simply signed their name on the canvas, then were requested to say the name “Jesus” to someone who may not know Him, within 24 hours.
-2521 signatures make up the art piece. *JUDGES AWARD
+Over a period of one year I visited seventeen churches.
+Congregants simply signed their name on the canvas with a colorful marker, then within the next twenty-four hours they were requested to say the name Jesus to someone who may not know Him.

 - Emme’s Birthday Party is a family play I wrote.
 It was produced at a local theater.

-- As founder and organizer of Tee Time for Troops, I mailed 60,000 golf balls to Iraq.
+- As founder and single member of Tee Time for Troops, I mailed 60,000 golf balls, donated from Mccain Golf Center, to Iraq.

 But I was not convinced that any of these gifts truly brought glory to God.

-Here is a quote from the book that precisely describes the attitude God desires from us, each time we speak His name.
+Here is a excerpt from the book, describing the attitude God desires from us each time we speak His name:

 If you feel uncomfortable standing up for this truth [not taking the Lord’s name in vain], then try getting down on your knees instead.
 Have you ever gotten down on your knees in the middle of a room, and prayed to God?
 It’s a different feeling praying on your knees, than it is laying comfortably snuggled in bed.
 On your knees in the middle of a room with nothing but God to lean into.
 Head bowed down, arms at your side, you are humbling yourself.
 You are admitting you are lower than God.
 You are acting subservient; ready to obey a higher power.
 And you are also displaying reverence; deep respect and honor for One with authority.